Authors of section

 Class B L host – local disease

 A class B L host has locally compromised soft tissue, or bone.
-The patient’s injury, or previous surgery, or both, may compromise tissue healing.
+The patient’s injury or previous surgery may compromise tissue healing.
 For example, the patient may have had radiation, or previous injury to this region.
 Other potential local impairments are vascular disease or lymphedema, which impair wound healing and response to infection.

-This particular patient’s localized ischemia may be correctable with arterial reconstruction, with improvement of his host resistance classification.
+This particular patient’s localized ischemia may be correctable with arterial reconstruction.
+This may improve their resistance classification.

 classifications of wound infection

-Many systemic diseases can affect a host, reducing ability to fight infection.
-Extremes of age, malnutrition and obesity are three very common causes of systemic host problems.
+Many systemic diseases can affect a host, reducing the ability to fight infection.
+Extremes of age, malnutrition, and obesity are three very common causes of systemic host problems.
 Smoking, alcohol, steroids, etc. also compromise host resistance.
-Systemic diseases such as diabetes, renal or liver failure impair tissue response to infection.
+Systemic diseases such as diabetes, and renal or liver failure, impair tissue response to infection.

 classifications of wound infection